 - The Careers department has an identified budget which is reviewed annually in line with the Open Academy Improvement Plan - The Careers and Sixth Form Support Co-ordinator has an office which is used for confidential guidance and counselling interviews.
-Training is currently being undertaken towards the Level 6 Careers Guidance and Development Diploma. - External staff are provided with confidential space and resources to suit the needs of the programmes they are delivering.
+Appropriate training is encouraged in order to maintain currency and expertise. - External staff are provided with confidential space and resources to suit the needs of the programmes they are delivering.
 All necessary DBS checks are undertaken in order that external staff may work with students. - Staff have their training needs identified and met through a process of annual appraisal and review.

-8. Long Term Planning
+7. Long Term Planning